$ git commit -m "Something terribly misguided" # (0: Accidentally commited)

 $ git commit -c ORIG_HEAD # (4)

-1. git reset is the command responsible for the undo.
+is the command responsible for the undo.
 It will undo your last commit while leaving your working tree (the state of your files on disk) untouched.
-You'll need to add them again before you can commit them again).
+You'll need to add them again before you can commit them again).- Make corrections to working tree files.

-3. git add anything that you want to include in your new commit.
+anything that you want to include in your new commit.- Commit the changes, reusing the old commit message.